branner-non-code/notes/notes/content/Alpine_set-up_for_Pobox_com.md

    * Find the "User Domain" key and add your domain name as the corresponding value.

-   * Find the "SMTP Server (for sending)" key and add  smtp.pobox.com:587/tls/user=name@pobox.com as the corresponding value, replacing "name" with your login-name.
+   * Find the "SMTP Server (for sending)" key and add `smtp.pobox.com:587/tls/user=name@pobox.com` as the corresponding value, replacing `name` with your login-name.

-   * Find the "Alternate Addresses" key and add name@pobox.com and any other email addresses of your own as the corresponding values.
+   * Find the "Alternate Addresses" key and add `name@pobox.com` (replacing `name` with your login-name) and any other email addresses of your own as the corresponding values.

    When you are done making any changes, enter E to exit the set-up menu.
 If you've made changes, you'll be asked to commit them — do so by entering Y.

-   Note that everything entered in the Setup=>Config interface can also be seen and edited in the .pinerc file, usually saved to your home directory.
+   Note that everything entered in the Setup=>Config interface can also be seen and edited in the `.pinerc` file, usually saved to your home directory.

 2. Set up IMAP (or POP) for incoming mail.
 Enter SL to go to Setup => collectionLists.